b3-exmo/b3-exmo.github.io/docs/General Christianity ideas/Theology.md

 ---
 # 😶‍🌫️ Theology
 ## LDS God
 Quick note: For clarity's sake, I'm referring to God the Father as [Elohim](https://en.wikipedia.org/wiki/Elohim).
 That ~~name~~ word appears in [Hebrew](https://www.britannica.com/topic/Elohim) transcripts, and even in the [LDS Topical Guide](https://www.churchofjesuschrist.org/study/scriptures/tg/god-the-father-elohim?lang=eng).
 Its [etymology](https://www.theopedia.com/elohim) suggest that *El* may be singular, the suffix *-im* is plural and masculine.
-I surmise this is why the Nicaean Counsel took more than five minutes to settle on trinitarianism- the Hebrew transcripts aren't monotheistic, as mentions of Elohim literally does not refer to one being, but a plurality of deities.
+I surmise this is why the Nicaean Counsel took more than five minutes to settle on trinitarianism- the Hebrew transcripts are **not** monotheistic, as mentions of Elohim literally does not refer to one being, but a plurality of deities.

 LDS Theology, for some reason, has settled on the idea that the Hebrew word for "two or more male gods" means the name of one individual.
 ### Oversimplification